 The roles for each runner are shown.

-- To update the roles, select a specific runner and then select Update roles.
+- To update the roles, click the runner IP address and then select Update roles from the menu.

 Elastic Cloud Enterprise automatically starts managing the node in its new role and makes it available for use.

 To learn more about how you should assign roles, see deployment recommendations.